 FODMAP by FM – This app has a barcode scanning device to check suitability of food products based in the UK

-Most Trustworthy Websites
+Most Trustworthy low FODMAP & IBS Websites

 The IBS Network is the national charity supporting people living with Irritable Bowel Syndrome.
 The charity provide an extensive amount of information and support for people with IBS and if you become a member you can access their IBS Self Care Programme.
 This provides you with comprehensive information about the nature, causes and management of IBS.
 I am one of the expert advisers who volunteer their time for the IBS Network.
 The IBS Network also provide local support groups run by trained expert patients.

 A treasure trove of low FODMAP information all based around the scientific research.
 A Little Bit Yummy is the place for all low FODMAP information.
 Amazing recipes that are simple and creative and don’t cost the earth with input from dietitians so you know they are suitable.